tungli/F5170-python/4_Data/README.md

 >  * Add another `elif` statement so that it displays a warning when the [matrix rank](http://mathworld.wolfram.com/MatrixRank.html) is greater than 10.
 >
 >  **Advanced exercise**
 >  In this directory you will also find data files `adv_csk[1-3].dat`.
-Two of these files include electron temperature in electrovolts (eV) while one of them includes electron energy in Kelvin.
+Two of these files include electron temperature in electronvolts (eV) while one of them includes electron energy in Kelvin.
 >  * Modify the [script](https://github.com/tungli/F5170-python/blob/master/4_Data/data_plot.py) using *if-else* statements so that it decides which files should be converted and which not.
 >  * Such a script could be very useful when processing thousands of similar files.
 However, what are the limitations of your program?